ve-no/CPP_MODULES/MODULE_5/README.md

 - [C++ Exceptions](https://www.cplusplus.com/doc/tutorial/exceptions/): Learn more about exceptions in C++.
 - [C++ Classes and Objects](https://www.geeksforgeeks.org/c-classes-and-objects/): Dive deeper into classes and objects in C++.
 - [C++ Standard Library](https://en.cppreference.com/w/cpp/header): Explore the C++ Standard Library for various classes and functions.
-- [C++ Templates](https://www.tutorialspoint.com/cplusplus/cpp_templates.htm): Templates can be handy when dealing with generic code.

 Happy coding, and may your forms be signed promptly!